PSPC-SPAC-buyandsell/von_anchor/docs/source/von_anchor/wallet.rst

 A **local DID** is a DID in use for communication between an agent using the current wallet (typically, via a VON anchor) and another agent.
 A local DID forms part of a pairwise DID.
 The wallet implementation uses ``DIDInfo`` objects (see :ref:`did-info`) to associate local DIDs with their verification keys and metadata.

 A **pairwise DID** groups a DID and verification key from both local ('my') and remote ('their') sides of an agent-to-agent ('pairwise') relation.
 The wallet implementation uses ``PairwiseInfo`` objects (see :ref:`pairwise-info`) to associate these data plus any metadata for the relation.
-The wallet's pairwise DID processing stores pairwise DIDs via the indy-sdk non-secrets API, allowing updates and searches on such records.
+The wallet's pairwise DID processing stores pairwise DIDs via the indy-sdk ``non_secret`` API, allowing updates and searches on such records.

 Anchor DID Operations
 ---------------------